Breadth of Knowledge (BoK) Definitions

 Social Responsibility is the ability to apply knowledge and skills gained through the undergraduate experience for the advancement of society.

 Attention and service to the world at large is characteristic of a socially accountable, well-educated individual.
-One goal of the General Education Core is to introduce a student to historical ethical reasoning, contemporary social and ethical issues, and to promote knowledge, skills, and attitudes that encourage responsible civic engagement.
+One goal of the General Education Core is to introduce a student to historical ethical reasoning, ecological literacy, contemporary social, ethical, and sustainability issues, and to promote knowledge, skills, and attitudes that encourage responsible stewardship and civic engagement.

 Information literacy is a fundamental component of the four Baccalaureate Competencies, and must permeate every component of the General Education Core.